 The Mitsubishi Basara is included as well with a lightweight (43g) option for slower swing speeds.

 Although aftermarket options appear to be available, the small batch of stock shaft options it comes equipped with will meet the needs of the majority of users.

-The Mizuno GT 180 driver price is $500 brand new, and since it is a relatively new model, there may not currently be a large aftermarket for the product.
+The Mizuno GT 180 driver price is $500 brand new.
+Since it is a relatively new model there may not currently be a large aftermarket for the product.
 The $500 pricing point is an average price compared to the Callaway Rogue Driver or TaylorMade M4.

 The adjustability features of the driver seem to please most critics while the overall customizability was a positive feature for both seasoned golfers and those relatively new to the greens.
 The titanium head of the golf club also was one of the top-rated features on the GT180.